verachell/Social-Media-Parody-NaNoGenMo-2022/README.md

 ## Social Media Parody
 You can view an example of the generated output as a web page at https://verachell.github.io/Social-Media-Parody-NaNoGenMo-2022/

-This output is called ```index.html``` in the repository; the reason for the name is because to enable GitHub to display it, it needs to be called index.html (as opposed to something meaningful such as ExampleOutput.html).
+This output is called ```index.html``` in the repository; the reason for the name is because to enable GitHub to display it as a web page in the link above, it needs to be called index.html (as opposed to something meaningful such as ExampleOutput.html).

 ### Usage - how to run this program